Advised Methods of Damp Proofing

 Invariably the owner is anticipating a simplistic and singular means of rectifying the ingress without invasive works.

-An effective cure for damp not only involves fixing the cause of ingress, it also means the damage and deterioration is completely reversed.
+Unfortunately quick and simplistic methods will never prove to be effective, even in the short term a cure for damp not only involves fixing the cause of ingress, it also means the damage and deterioration is completely reversed.
 Completed damp proofing works means that all necessary methods have been undertaken to ensure that ingress will never return.

 Above: Analysis data of masonry and geophysics readout for Canterbury Cathedral, February 2018.

 Rochester Building and Damp are unique within the damp proofing industry as we not only use the latest detection and analysis technology, but also have a hands-on approach in verifying locations of ingress and assessing potential areas where damp may arise in the future.

 In 2017 Rochester Building and Damp obtained adapted geophysics equipment and custom designed software with the assistance of George Harris.
 With the continued support from Mr.Harris, we are able to continuously update our investigative capabilities with future technological advancements.
 George Harris has over 30 years experience in the development of geophysics technologies, including advancements and adaption of infrared and thermal imaging.
 With our expertise, we can can provide a report which details where the damp in your property originates, how it can be fixed and what can be done now to prevent any future issues elsewhere in the property.

 Below: Operational since early 2018, Rochester Building and Damp’s admin office and storage facility in Charlton SE7 enables coverage of London and beyond.

 Below: In Medway, the most common types of ingress frequently occur in the Victorian terraced properties of Chatham, Rochester, Gillingham and Strood.

 Following an initial inspection of a property, the subsequent report will detail proposed works which will include some or all of the methods below: